tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 - **agg_router**: Load balancing across multiple nodes
 - **disagg_router**: Advanced load balancing with separate prefill/decode

-#### 2. Edit the Disaggregated Router Configuration
+#### 2. Configure Your Model Settings

-For a 70B model like DeepSeek-R1, the `disagg_router` architecture is ideal as it provides load balancing and can handle the large model efficiently:
+For custom models, you'll need to edit the appropriate configuration file.
+For example, to deploy DeepSeek-R1 70B with the `disagg_router` architecture:

 ```bash
 # Navigate to the blueprint directory